A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Experiments

 \section{Experiments}

-We evaluate our discretizers on 33 OpenML tasks and a suite of controlled synthetics.
-The complete reproducibility package—source code, raw logs, and result tables—is openly available at \href{https://github.com/ashlab11/KMeansGBDT}{\texttt{github.com/ashlab11/KMeansGBDT}} under the Apache 2.0 licence.
+We evaluate our discretizers on 33 OpenML tasks and a suite of controlled synthetic benchmarks.
+An anonymized reproducibility package—source code, logs, and result tables—is provided for reviewers (see the Links section).